wtarsa/2048/README.md

 ## Execution

-Project was created and developed on OOP classes, third semester of computer science studies in AGH University of Science and Technology.
+Project was created and developed on OOP classes, third semester of computer science studies at AGH University of Science and Technology.

 ## Example of running